Personality Styles and Successful Relationships

 You are a trainer and you want to make sure your presentations are as engaging as possible to the entire audience.
 You’ve packed in a lot of valuable information and a few jokes to liven things up, but your audience still seems bored.
 What can you do to improve attention and retention of the information?

 As a certified DISC personality trainer, I see all the above challenging situations through the lens of personality style.
 Understanding the four basic personality styles and the blends can create an environment of not only tolerance but also acceptance.
 In addition, it can provide the tools you need to communicate effectively and get the job done.
 How does this make a difference?

 First it helps you understand that people are wired differently.
 As one participant in a workshop told me, “Oh now I see.
-I always just thought they were a jerk but now I see that it is more how they are wired.”
+I always just thought they were a jerk, but now I see that it is more how they are wired.”
 It re-frames behavior so that you can then use different tools to deal with the behavior.
 Notice it doesn’t excuse rude or mean behavior, that’s not the point.
-But it does help you understand what is important to them and how you can best talk in their language.
+But it does help you understand what is important to them and how you can talk their language.

 How to Apply Personality Styles

 For example a high D personality is: dominant, decisive, direct and determined.
 They are outgoing and task focused.
 This means that when you meet with them… they want the details of the project you are working on, not the details of what you did over the weekend.
 In addition, they are looking for results, so go ahead and present in that manner.
 If you make them search for the results in your presentation they will be frustrated and you may interpret it as bossy or rude.
 If you are supervising a high D personality, expecting them to naturally be warm and fuzzy toward you or co-workers is fruitless.
 Instead, give them the bottom line in terms what you expect their performance to be.
 You can be direct, decisive and determined and they will respond positively because that’s how they operate as well.